THE TEXAS CONSTITUTION

 ARTICLE 4.
 EXECUTIVE DEPARTMENT

 Sec.
-1. OFFICERS CONSTITUTING THE EXECUTIVE DEPARTMENT.
+1. OFFICERS CONSTITUTING EXECUTIVE DEPARTMENT.
 The Executive Department of the State shall consist of a Governor, who shall be the Chief Executive Officer of the State, a Lieutenant Governor, Secretary of State, Comptroller of Public Accounts, Commissioner of the General Land Office, and Attorney General.

 (Amended Nov.
 7, 1995.)

 Sec.
 2. ELECTION OF OFFICERS OF EXECUTIVE DEPARTMENT.
 All the above officers of the Executive Department (except Secretary of State) shall be elected by the qualified voters of the State at the time and places of election for members of the Legislature.